Canadian Black Policy Network

 TBPC seeks to gather the city’s community leaders, youth, academics and professionals to explore these and other questions with the hope of ensuring Toronto’s Black communities are included and remain involved in the city’s innovative transition.

-The Toronto Black Policy Network (TBPN)—inspired by Harvard Kennedy School's annual Black Policy Conference—is a policy-driven forum which seeks to provide unique opportunities to collaborate, innovate and find sustainable solutions for policy issues affecting Toronto’s Black communities.
+The Canadian Black Policy Network (CBPN)—inspired by Harvard Kennedy School's annual Black Policy Conference—is a policy-driven forum which seeks to provide unique opportunities to collaborate, innovate and find sustainable solutions for policy issues affecting Canada’s Black communities.

-TBPN is founded and spearheaded by Eunice Kays, Sharnelle Morgan, and Anna-Kay Russell—three Master of Public Policy graduates from the Munk School of Global Affairs and Public Policy at the University of Toronto.
-Together, the three founders of TBPC make up the Toronto Black Policy Network (TBPN).
+CBPN is founded and spearheaded by Eunice Kays, Sharnelle Morgan, and Anna-Kay Russell—three Master of Public Policy graduates from the Munk School of Global Affairs and Public Policy at the University of Toronto.
+Together, the three founders of the Canadian Black Policy Network created the first-ever Toronto Black Policy Conference.